As I Wake

-As I Wake is a young adult novel by Elizabeth Scott about Ava, a girl, who wakes up and finds herself in an unfamiliar place.
-She goes to the hospital and is diagnosed with amnesia, when she comes home she is welcomed by her mother, her friends, and a crush finally showing interest.
+As I Wake is a young adult novel by Elizabeth Scott about Ava; a girl who wakes up and finds herself in an unfamiliar place.
+She goes to the hospital and is diagnosed with amnesia and when she comes home, she is welcomed by her mother, her friends, and a crush finally showing interest.

 Elizabeth Scott is an American author who has written many books including Living Dead Girl.

 Plot

 Ava Hanson wakes up in an ambulance and can't remember anything.
 In the hospital, she dreams of 56-412, a boy.
 She is diagnosed with Amnesia and is released from the hospital.
-She learns that she is seventeen, is a junior at Lakewood Day, and lives with her mother because her father died when she was younger.
+She learns that she is seventeen, a junior at Lakewood Day, and lives with her mother.
+Her father died when she was younger.
 Even though her handwriting looks the same, and she looks the same, she can't shake the feeling that she is not Ava Hanson.
 Ava watches the boy in her dreams, but she can't shake the feeling that it's not a dream.